 To complete the picture, I should tell you that Christ in this icon is robed like a bishop, wearing the traditional stole with crosses around his neck.
 Images with Christ enthroned in the center with Mary on the left and John the Forerunner (the Baptist) on the right are usually called a Deisis, meaning “Beseeching” in Greek.
 The Deisis depicts Mary and John interceding on behalf of humans with Christ, imploring (fervently asking) him to be merciful.
 Russians pronounced it “Deisus.”

 However, note that in this example Mary wears a crown, which is absent in the standard Deisis.
-That is why this particular form is often called “The Queen Stands at Your Right” (Predsta Tsaritsa Odesnuyu Tebe).
-That is an Old Testament excerpt from Psalm 45:9: “Upon your right the Queen did Stand in Gold of Ophir.”
+That is why this particular form is often called “The Queen Stood at Your Right” (Predsta Tsaritsa Odesnuyu Tebe).
+That is an Old Testament excerpt from Psalm 45:9 (44:10 in the Church Slavic Bible): “Upon your right the Queen did Stand in Gold of Ophir.”
 Sometimes in this “Queen” variant, both the crowned Mary and John the Forerunner are shown winged, like angels.
 Also noteworthy is that in some versions Jesus wears a bishop’s crown (mitre) rather than the crown of an emperor or tsar.

 Now we have covered almost everything, but should also note that Jesus holds a long sceptre and the book of the Gospels, which in this example is closed.
 And finally, in the three bars of the cross that almost always are visible in the halo of Jesus in Russian icons, we see the letters O ΩΝ (Ho On with the “o” pronounced like the o in “lo,” but written on most Russian icons in a Slavicized form, as in this photo, instead of the modern Greek form).
 It means “The One (Ho) Who Is (On),” the name of God revealed to Moses in the Old Testament, translated in the King James version as “I Am That I Am.”
 That is to indicate that, in keeping with Eastern Orthodox belief, Christ is also God.